ombulabs/blog/_posts/2019-02-11-three-useful-data-migrations-patterns-in-rails.markdown

 tasks* will fall out of date.
 How can we fix that?

 The best way is to fix it with an additional class.
 We can call it `ChangeDefaultStateForPosts`.
-It will be PORO that will run the data migration.
+It will be a plain old Ruby object (PORO) that will run the data migration.
 This will help us add test coverage for it.

 ```
 class ChangeDefaultStateForPosts